openssl/openssl/NOTES-ANSI.md

     -   `strdup()`

 It's arguable that with gcc and clang, all of these issues are removed when defining the macro `_DEFAULT_SOURCE`.
-However. that effectively sets the C language level to C99, which isn't ANSI C.
+However, that effectively sets the C language level to C99, which isn't ANSI C.